Skip to main content

 Ding-Dong Donate

-This month’s Ding-Dong Donate theme is Spring Into Action!
-Help collect food donations for those facing hunger in our community by canvassing your neighborhood!
+Help collect food donations for those facing hunger in our community by canvassing your neighborhood.

 2. Go door to door dropping bags with supplied flyers at your neighbors’ doorsteps.
 (The bag will have instructions letting people know to fill it with non-perishable foods for the Redwood Empire Food Bank.)

-3. Neighbors will place their filled bag outside their front door.
+3. Neighbors will place their filled bag outside their front door on a date of your choosing.
 (We suggest giving them at least 24 hours to fill the bag.)

-4. Collect the filled bags and bring them to the Redwood Empire Food Bank at 3990 Brickway Blvd. in Santa Rosa.
+4. Collect the filled bags and bring them to the Redwood Empire Food Bank at 3990 Brickway Blvd., Santa Rosa.

 Host a Donation Station